goyadev/crowdfunding_back_end/README.md

 ### Intended Audience/User Stories

 Crowdfunding for creatives.
-A platform for artists, musicians and creatives to raise fund for projects and more
+A platform for artists, musicians and creatives.

+Artstarter connects creatives to capital allowing their artistic endeavours to be brought to life.

 ### Insomnia Screenshots